konsumer/null-units/UNITS.md

 The bias parameter (when using asymmetric type) can create interesting harmonic content by making the folding asymmetrical.
 The gain compensation helps maintain reasonable output levels regardless of the amount of folding.

 ### wavetable

-This is a very simple wavetable synth that uses waveforms loaded from the host.
-It's not the best way to do it (would probably be better with embedded samples) but it shows haow to request data from the host.
-Similar could be used for a sampler, for example.
+This is a very simple wavetable oscillator that uses waveforms loaded from the host.
+It's not the best way to do it (would probably be better with embedded samples or `oscNode`) but it shows how to request data from the host.
+Similar could be used for a full sampler, for example.